What is Headphone Impedance? [Definitive Guide]

 Definition of Impedance

-It’s basically a measure of how much your earphones or headphones resist that electric current that we just discussed above. (or more specifically, a change in current).
+It’s basically a measure of how your earphones or headphones interact with that electric current we just talked about (or more specifically, a changing current).

 Low Impedance vs. High Impedance